 Before that, we also see Nani losing her job as having serious consequences.
 Bubbles was willing to overlook the antics that went on with his previous visit, but if Nani wants to keep custody of Lilo, she can not be without a source of income.

-The Princess and the Frog has the trumpet playing alligator, Louis, when he remembers jumping on a ship trying to join the Jazz band playing on its deck: All humans panicked and open fire.
+The Princess and the Frog has a rare Played for Laughs example; when the trumpet playing alligator, Louis remembers jumping on a ship trying to join the Jazz band playing on its deck: All humans panicked and open fire.
+"It didn't go well" is a serious understatement.

 At the beginning of the movie, Tiana works hard and scrapes together every cent she has until she has enough for the building for her restaurant...only to learn someone else outbid her.
 And the men who she intended to buy it from are insultingly dismissive of her when they give her the news, because she's black and a woman in a time period when neither were thought suited for moving up in the world.